Use Dashlane’s security score to get even the most reluctant employees on board with your cybersecurity plan.

 Employees shouldn’t have to disrupt their productivity to maintain good password habits.
 Dashlane’s built-in tools make it simpler for them to take an active role in security.

 Build a security-first culture within your company with a password manager everyone can use.
-Read our latest e-book, A Practical Guide to Cybersecurity with a Password Manager for Admins, to get started.
+View our slides on How to Create a Culture of Security, to transform and secure your workplace.